ggfisher/hello-world/sql_engine.md

 2. Delete rows in the cross-product that fail the qualification conditions.
 3. Delete all columns that do not appear in the select-list.
 4. If DISTINCT is specified, eliminate duplicate rows.
+5. Sort the table according to the GROUP BY clause to identify the groups.

 SELECT S.rating, MIN (S.age) AS minage
 FROM Sailors S